rwbfd/CppAlgo/README.md

 # CppAlgo
-This is a repository that specialize in Cpp Algorithms with lower level accelerations (such as multi-threading, simd and cuda).
+This is a repository that specialize in C++ algorithms with lower level accelerations.